This page tells you about the hormone therapy tamoxifen and its possible side effects. There are sections about

 - Tumour flare – if you have cancer that has spread to your bones, you may have some increased pain when you first start taking tamoxifen.
 This is called tumour flare.
 Very rarely it makes you feel sick, thirsty or constipated.
 These symptoms can be signs that the level of calcium in your blood has gone up.
 If you have any of these symptoms, tell your doctor or nurse.

 - Your risk of blood clots (thrombosis) can slightly increase when you take tamoxifen – if you or a close relative have had a blood clot in the past tell your doctor.
-They may want to change you to a different type of hormone therapy
+Let them know if you have pain, redness or swelling in your legs or if you have sudden breathlessness, chest pain or cough up blood

 - Liver changes that are very mild and unlikely to cause symptoms – the liver will almost certainly go back to normal when treatment is finished, but you will have regular blood tests to check how well your liver is working